kwenbsnr/Alumni-Employment-Tracking-and-Reminder-System-1/README.md

 Successful submission must appear on the dashboard like the “Complete Your Profile” card, but the color should be green.

 2. Start & end year display:
-Values must display correctly in the Employment/Academic Details card after successful submission.
+If "Student" or "Employed & Student" is selected, start & end year values must display correctly in the Employment/Academic Details card after successful submission.

 3. Apostrophe handling:
 Employment/Academic Details display cards after successful submission have issues with apostrophe rendering.
+[DONE]

 4. Header bar scroll issue: The header bar must remain fixed and not be scrollable.
+[DONE]

 ______________________